shiuandai/Password-Generator/README.md

 	> ℹ️ [Function] GET to know more about the definition. → [W3School](https://www.w3schools.com/js/js_functions.asp)

 * [ ] **JavaScript While Loop**.
-* [ ] Before working on each website project, I can **build every templates** with my own strcuture concept.
-Building the structure before everything else, will facilitate my work afterwards.
+* [ ] Before working on each website project, I can **build every template** and **organize the div** with my own structure concept.
+Building the structure before everything else will facilitate my work afterward.

 ```html
 <div class="container">